 Setting the scene - how are employers around the world approaching emerging workforce challenges?

-Tom is an external consultant and business coach specialising in advocacy, reputation management and global workforce issues.
+Tom is an independent consultant and business coach specialising in high-impact strategic communication and workforce issues.
 Over the last twenty years, Tom has worked with global employers, international institutions, government ministers and two of the UK’s leading business organisations.
-He reaches into this practical experience to provide training and consultancy services in areas such as leadership coaching, high impact communication and campaigning strategies, reputation management, public speaking and media training.
-Tom is the author of a number of White Papers and research reports on the world of work and is a regular keynote speaker and media spokesperson.
-Recent campaigning activities and projects have focused on Covid-19 business support measures, making change happen on equality and inclusion and establishing a Future of Jobs Observatory to pre-empt future skills needs and the implications of AI adoption.
-His current work with the International Labour Organisation (ILO) includes advocacy training and delivering bespoke support in areas such as evidence-based policy-making and crisis management.
-Over the course of his career, Tom has been a representative on over a dozen government forums and served on the board of the World Employment Confederation.
+He reaches into this to provide training and consultancy services in areas such employer brand, leadership, reputation management, research-led campaigning, employee engagement, public speaking and media training.
+Tom is the author of a number of White Papers and research reports on the evolving world of work and is a regular keynote speaker and media spokesperson.
+Campaigning activities have focused on Covid-19 business support measures, preparing for Brexit, promoting the positive role of business in society and making change happen on equality and inclusion.
+During his time as Campaigns Director at the REC, Tom also established the Future of Jobs Observatory to pre-empt future skills needs and the implications of AI adoption.
+His current work with the International Labour Organization (ILO) involves delivering advocacy training to business bodies from around the world and bespoke support in areas such as evidence-based advocacy and crisis management.
+Over the course of his career, Tom has been a representative on over a dozen government forums and served on the European board of the World Employment Confederation.
 He has a Masters in International and European Law from Assas University in Paris and is a fellow of the Royal Society of Arts (RSA).
-He is a qualified Rugby coach and lives in North London.
+He is a qualified rugby coach and an unrepentant aficionado of 1980s French pop.

 A look at the global outlook on redundancy: what are the lessons we can learn from colleagues ion other countries and what is the long-term outlook?
 How can organisations find alternative solutions?